 There will always be a high demand for Copa del Rey Final tickets, especially when the biggest Spanish clubs are involved.

-Remember to keep tabs on the clubs’ official sites nearer the time, for additional information and also on secondary resale sites such as Ticombo for current ticket availability.
+Remember to keep tabs on the clubs’ official sites nearer the time for additional information, and also on secondary resale sites such as StubHub for current ticket availability.

 What to expect from the Copa del Rey Final 2026

-Barcelona rule the roost on the Copa del Rey front, having won the competition on 32 occasions.
-That’s eight more times than the second-best, Athletic Bilbao.
+Barcelona rule the roost on the Copa del Rey front, having won the competition a record 32 times.
+Following their dramatic 2025 victory, they remain the team to beat, though Athletic Bilbao and Real Madrid are always perennial contenders.

 Many stars have thrived on the Copa del Rey stage over the years, none more so than the mercurial Lionel Messi.
-The Argentinian legend racked up a series of Copa del Rey records during his time with Barcelona, including most goals scored in finals (nine), most finals scored in (seven) and most man of the match awards won in finals (three).
+The Argentinian legend still holds a series of Copa del Rey records, including most goals scored in finals (nine) and most finals scored in (seven).

 Those lucky supporters who managed to secure seats at the recent Copa del Rey finals in Seville have definitely got their money’s worth.
-Since 2022, three finals have needed extra time or penalties to decide the trophy winner.
+In the last four years, three finals have required extra time or penalties to decide the trophy winner.

 Who are the recent Copa del Rey winners?